-In this example, we will configure the native store (which stores the metadata into a folder on the file system) and use that folder as a volume so that the data will persist on our disk.
+In this example, we will configure Blazegraph as a triple store.
 See Triple Stores for other repository options.

-First of all, we need to create a new file application.yml.
+If we don't have it already, we need to create a new file application.yml.
 We will use this file to configure the repository and mount it as a read-only volume to the fdp container.
 This file can be used for other configuration, see Advanced Configuration for more details.

 '''

 application.yml

+... other configuration

 repository:

-type: 2
+type: 5

-native:

-dir: /rdfdata
+blazegraph:

+url: http://blazegraph:8080/blazegraph

 '''